har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Added multiple decoupling capacitors, including optional large low ESR tantalum (e.g. 330uF 6.3V).
 This will prevent brownout resets when running off power supplies with limited current capacity.

-Added two voltage regulator options : SOT-89 LDO regulator (e.g. HT7833 if running off USB, HT7333 if running off Lipoly battery), or SMPS regulator (TPS82140) for applications where efficiency is important and the source voltage can be up to 17V.
+Added two voltage regulator options :
+1. SOT-89 LDO regulator (e.g. HT7833 if running off USB, HT7333 if running off Lipoly battery), OR
+2. SMPS regulator (TPS82140) when efficiency is important and the source voltage can be up to 17V

 LED on GPIO15.
 Pull-down resistor on IO2.
 Pull-up resistor on IO0.